basnijholt/nijho.lt/content/post/homelab-explained/index.md

 A reverse proxy, Let's Encrypt, DNS, an allowlist, ACLs, NixOS, compose-farm, Terraform: that is a lot of moving parts for something that serves recipes.
 What lets me sleep at night is the last point (9).
 Apart from a handful of router settings, every piece of configuration is declarative and lives in git, so the whole setup is reproducible.
-If a machine dies, I install NixOS on a new one and get the same machine back.
 If I break something, or more likely, an AI agent breaks something, `git log` tells me what changed and `git revert` undoes it.
 And the NAS takes a ZFS snapshot of all app data every 10 minutes, so even if something goes badly wrong, I lose at most ten minutes of data.
-Nothing depends on me remembering which buttons I clicked two years ago.
 You don't need to understand every piece at once, either; each one is a file you can read when you get to it.
 I come back to this in [Declarative everything](#declarative-everything).